khaors/geocompr/main.md

 Choosing `more` as `revgeocode()`'s `output` option will give back a `data.frame` with several columns referring to the location including the address, locality and various administrative levels.
 Overall, we are satisfied with the `locality` column serving as metropolitan names (München, Nürnberg, Stuttgart, Frankfurt, Hamburg, Berlin, Leipzig) bar one exception, namely Velbert.
 Hence, we replace Velbert with the corresponding name in the `administrative_area_level_2` column, that is Düsseldorf (Fig. \@ref(fig:metro-areas)).
-Umlauts like `ü` might lead to trouble further on, for example when determing the bounding box of a metropolitan area with `opq()` (see further below), which is why we replace them.
+Umlauts like `ü` might lead to trouble further on, for example when determining the bounding box of a metropolitan area with `opq()` (see further below), which is why we replace them.

 ```r